SFDC-Hermes/Lightning-Hermes/_posts/2026-07-19-salesforce-security.md

 **The Token Request**: The server transmits this signed string via an HTTP POST request directly to the Salesforce token endpoint (/services/oauth2/token).

 **Validation and Issuance**: Salesforce intercepts the request, maps the incoming Client ID to the corresponding Connected App, and uses the pre-uploaded Public Certificate to verify the digital signature.
 If the signature matches, Salesforce immediately returns an ephemeral access_token.

+## 2. Deep Dive: The OAuth 2.0 Client Credentials Flow
+If the cryptographic complexity of managing public/private key pairs introduces too much technical friction for your infrastructure team, Salesforce provides a highly efficient alternative: the OAuth 2.0 Client Credentials Flow.
+Unlike the JWT flow, this pattern utilizes a Symmetric Shared Secret architecture.
+The client authenticates by directly presenting its client_id and client_secret (effectively acting as the application’s username and password) to the token endpoint.